Party for Neighbourly Love, Freedom and Diversity

-The Party for Neighbourly Love, Freedom, and Diversity (Partij voor Naastenliefde, Vrijheid en Diversiteit, PNVD), alternatively the Charity, Freedom, and Diversity Party, was a political party in the Netherlands.
+The Party for Neighbourly Love, Freedom, and Diversity (Partij voor Naastenliefde, Vrijheid en Diversiteit, PNVD), alternatively the Charity, Freedom, and Diversity Party, was a political party and a paedophile advocacy group in the Netherlands.
 It existed without parliamentary representation and had only three known members as of 2006.
-The PNVD was commonly referred to as the "pedo party" (pedopartij) by media outlets, due to its advocacy for the legalization of child pornography and the lowering of the age of consent.
-The party was originally founded on 31 May 2006 by three self-described pedophiles.
+The PNVD was commonly referred to as the "paedo party" (pedopartij) by media outlets, due to its advocacy for the legalisation of child pornography and the lowering of the age of consent.
+The party was originally founded on 31 May 2006 by three self-described paedophile.
 Its motto was sapere aude, or "dare to know".
 Starting with the 2006 general election, the PNVD failed to contest electorally as it was unable to collect the 30 signatures from each of the 19 Dutch electoral regions it required to get on the ballot.
 On 14 March 2010, the party was dissolved.

 The PNVD was momentarily revived on 7 August 2020, with Nelson Maatman as leader and original co-founder Norbert de Jonge as secretary-treasurer.
 Former party leader Marthijn Uittenbogaard indicated that he would not return to politics and was considering leaving the country.
 On 5 June 2022, authorities in Mexico City arrested Maatman on suspicion of human trafficking and possession of child pornography and a firearm, and the PNVD again dissolved.

 Platform

-According to their official statement, the PNVD's platform aimed to maximize diversity and liberty.
+According to their official statement, the PNVD's platform aimed to maximise diversity and liberty.
 They proposed allowing individuals, from the age of 12, to vote, have sex, gamble, choose their place of residence, and use soft drugs.
 Hard drugs would be legal at 16, as that would be the new age of majority.
 They also intended to eliminate marriage in the law, permit public nudity anywhere in the country, make railway travel free, and institute a comprehensive animal rights platform.
 They were opposed to immigration and religious elementary schools.

 Sexuality

 The PNVD sought to have the legal age of consent lowered to 12, and, in the long run, eliminated (except in dependent or intrafamilial relationships).
 They reason that only "coerced" or "dangerous" sexual activity should be punished.
-They also aimed to equalize the legal age where one can perform in pornography with the legal age of consent.
+They also aimed to equalise the legal age where one can perform in pornography with the legal age of consent.
 Prostitution would be legal at the age of 16.
 The PNVD wanted to legalise private use of child pornography (calling outlawing thereof "censorship" in the platform) and allow non-violent pornography to be screened on daytime television.
-Their platform also included legalization of humans engaging in sex with other animals.
+Their platform also included legalisation of humans engaging in sex with other animals.

 Treasurer Van den Berg claimed that, "Rearing is also about introducing children to sex".
 Because of their controversial viewpoints on children and sexuality, they were often called the "paedo-party" by the people and in the media.

 Also, the party's platform called for separate imprisonment facilities for sex offenders, arguing that the country would otherwise have indirect torture laws.